Posted on 3/16/2021

 The Huron | Nags Head

-The last American vessel to be made of iron, the USS Huron, was en route to Cuba when it plundered in heavy weather.
+The last American vessel to be made of iron, the USS Huron, was en-route to Cuba when it plundered in heavy weather.
 This, in conjunction with a faulty compass, drove the naval vessel aground on November 24, 1877.
 Although it beached close to land, only 200 yards from safety, 98 members of the US Navy were lost on this day.
 How did this happen?
 Well, they believed rescue would be coming right away since they grounded so close to shore.
 The sea was wild that day, so they deemed it safer to stay put until help arrived.
 However, no help arrived.
 At that point in time, the life-saving station was considered to only be a seasonal service; no one was manning the station.

 The wreckage lives near the Bladen Street Beach Access, north of the Nags Head Fishing Pier.

-This is best known wreck and it is very easy to locate.
-Its marked with buoys, about 250 yards out, and is only under about 20 ft of water.
+This is best known wreck, and it is very easy to locate.
+It’s marked with buoys, about 250 yards out, and is only under about 20 ft of water.

-When diving, one can expect to see cannonball storage racks, boiler, rudder and propeller, among other things.
+When diving, one can expect to see cannonball storage racks, boiler, rudder, and propeller, among other things.

 Metropolis | Corolla